sarahg/python-bikeshare-stats/README.md

 * `bikeshare.py`
 * CSV data files (not tracked in Git).
 Bikeshare data needs to follow the [General Bikeshare Feed Specification (GBFS)](https://nabsa.net/resources/gbfs/).

+## Extend
+Currently this program handles data for Chicago, NYC, and Washington, DC.
+To add a city, follow these steps:

+1. Find bikeshare data in CSV format for your desired city.
+GBFS lists these on [GitHub](https://github.com/NABSA/gbfs/blob/master/systems.csv).
+2. Download the city bikeshare data CSV to this project directory, then modify the `CITY_DATA` dictionary and `get_filters` function to include the new city option.

 ## Run the program

 - Clone this repository to your local machine.